fastovetsilya/Automatic_NN_Swiper/README.md

 ## Description
 Automatic swiping tool for dating sites.
 It takes a screenshot, feeds it to a convolutional neural network (CNN) and makes a descision where to swipe.
-After decision is made, automatic clicker ckicks on the corresponding putton, and the cycle repeats.
+After decision is made, automatic clicker ckicks on the corresponding button, and the cycle repeats.

 Testing and README creation in progress